SekharPatel/S2E/readme.md

 python app.py
 ```

-2. Access the web interface at `http://localhost:5000`
+2. Access the web interface at [http://localhost:5000]

 3. Log in with your credentials

-4. Select a tool and configure the parameters:
-   - Nmap: Network scanning
-   - SearchSploit: Exploit database search
-   - SQLMap: SQL injection testing
-   - Dirb: Web content scanning
+4. start a new scan with different Intensity

 5. Monitor task progress and view results in real-time

+6. For Nmap scans, use the "Analysis" tab to view parsed results and run follow-up SearchSploit queries for discovered services/versions.

+## Customization

+- UI is built with Bootstrap and custom CSS/JS in `static/css/` and `static/js/`.
+- HTML templates are in `templates/`.
+- You can add or modify tools in the `TOOLS` dictionary in `app.py`.

 ## Security Considerations

-- This tool is for educational purposes only
+- This tool is for educational and lab use only.
-- Always ensure you have proper authorization before scanning any targets
+- Always ensure you have proper authorization before scanning any targets.
-- Use in controlled, authorized environments only
+- Use in controlled, authorized environments only.
-- Not recommended for production use without security hardening
+- Not recommended for production use without significant security hardening.

 ## License